shreyagoturi14/ML_Practical-Learning/README.md

 Improving model generalization and stability

 ---
-10. Logistic Regression
+## 10. Logistic Regression

 This section includes:
-Binary Classification using Single Input
+- **Binary Classification** using Single Input
-Binary Classification using Multiple Inputs
+- **Binary Classification** using Multiple Inputs
-Polynomial Logistic Regression for non-linear classification
+- **Polynomial Logistic Regression** for non-linear classification
-Multiclass Classification using OVR and Multinomial methods
+- **Multiclass Classification** using OVR and Multinomial methods
-Decision boundary visualization and class separation
+- **Decision Boundary Visualization** and class separation
-Model training, evaluation, and prediction using sklearn
+- **Model Training, Evaluation, and Prediction** using sklearn
-Understanding classification accuracy and model performance
+- Understanding classification accuracy and model performance

 ---
 ## Tools and Libraries Used